 The political nature of electoral events and assistance; Technical dimensions of elections and their political implications; Identifying and mitigating political risks; Preventing and responding to election-related violence and other political crises relating to elections; Good practices/lessons learned, tools, guidelines, and approaches within the UN system and the international community at large (Member States, NGOs, donors, academia, think tanks, etc.); Recent innovations

 UN staff working on electoral affairs, political crises, good offices, mediation and peace and security issues.
 (By nomination only.

 Cost of participation:

-Thanks to a generous contribution from the UN Department of Political Affairs (DPA), this course is offered at the subsidized price of 750 USD (DPA staff are exempt from the tuition fee).
+Thanks to a generous contribution from the UN Department of Political Affairs (DPA), this course is offered at the subsidized price of 750 USD (DPA staff as well as SPM staff are exempt from the tuition fee).
 Sponsoring organizations are responsible for the travel and accommodation of their participating staff.